Septima/qgis-malstroem/README.md

 qgis-malstroem
 ==============
-**qgis-malstroem** is a QGIS plugin which adds a number of hydrology algorithms based on [malstroem](https://github.com/Kortforsyningen/malstroem) to the QGIS Processing toolbox.
+**qgis-malstroem** is a QGIS plugin which adds a number of hydrology algorithms based on [malstroem](https://github.com/Septima/malstroem) to the QGIS Processing toolbox.

+### Note:
+This is a fork of the original [qgis-malstroem repository](https://github.com/Kortforsyningen/qgis-malstroem).
+It seems like the original malstroem repo is not maintained anymore.
+This repo is intended to be a maintained version of malstroem.

 Installation
 ------------
-First [install malstroem](https://github.com/Kortforsyningen/malstroem/blob/master/README.md#installation).
+First [install malstroem](https://github.com/Septima/malstroem/blob/master/README.md#installation).
 It can be installed into any python interpreter on your system.
 Specifically, you don't have to install it into the python interpreter used by QGIS.